-- Nationally current performance is similar to the local government average 9.9 days / FTE but has now moved further away from the national rate than outturn in 2015. - The national rate has decreased in all sectors in 2016 so our increase is not in line with this trend although the public sector only reduced by 0.2 days per employee. - Nationally the main causes have not changed minor illness like infection and virus is the main cause of short term and stress and mental ill health and then musculoskeletal including back pain is the second highest - · Nationally in the public sector it is minor illness, stress, mental health and then musculoskeletal - Half the public sector respondents reported an increase in stress over the last year and 2/3 an increase in mental health twice as much as in the private sector - 3.
-Additional Workforce Spend: There has been a slight decrease 7.8% in the levels of additional spend on agency this quarter, however the overall level remains high and there has been an increase in the number of assignments.
+he local government average 9.9 days / FTE but has now an outturn in 2015.

+s in 2016 so our increase is not in line with this trend - 2 days per employee.

+l - minor illness like infection and virus is the main cause lth and then musculoskeletal including back pain is the ss, stress, mental health and then musculoskeletal n increase in stress over the last year and 2/3 an increase vate sector

+3. Additional Workforce Spend: There has been a slight decrease 7.8% in the levels of additional spend on agency this quarter, however the overall level remains high and there has been an increase in the number of assignments.
 This together with the overall level of spend on agency, casual workers, additional hours and overtime which although has decreased, from 10.79% to 10.38%, still remains high which means this area remains a key risk until there is a sustained reduction.